thrypuro/computer-architecture-practical/report-p1/Practical-writeup.md

 ![image-20211025180649528](Practical-writeup.assets/image-20211025180649528.png)

-Addition comments : 557 LUTs are not as optimised as it can be, reducing the LUTs could be done by optimising the code further, but i would not like to sacrifice the readability of the code for optimisation.
+Addition comments : 557 LUTs are not as optimised as it can be, reducing the LUTs could be done by optimising the code further, but I would not like to sacrifice the readability of the code for optimisation.

 #### Primitives